willswire/website/src/content/blog/cosmology.md

 ---
-title: 'Cosmology: mTLS in Big Bang'
+title: "Cosmology: mTLS in Big Bang"
-description: 'Getting started with my personal deployment of Big Bang'
+description: "Getting started with my personal deployment of Big Bang"
-pubDate: 'Jul 07 2023'
+pubDate: "Jul 07 2023"
-heroImage: '/cosmology.jpg'
+heroImage: "/cosmology.jpg"
 ---

 Working with Big Bang can be precarious.
 Especially when developing on a shared cluster with other team members.
 Recently, I created a [new project entitled Cosmology](https://gitlab.com/willswire/cosmology/-/tree/mtls), which serves as a playground for several of my personal "quests" in exploring novel functionality and features in [Platform One's Big Bang](https://repo1.dso.mil/big-bang/bigbang).
 To investigate my ideas and experiment on the cheap, I use the following: